 - Go to Step Box and perform 30 Steps (up and down) on a step box

 - Roll Drill, 3 repetitions

 - Run from Cone 2 to Cone 1 (140 ft.) / Recite Location to Stop Time

 Upon completion of the agility test, the applicant shall be informed if s/he passed or failed.
 If passed, may proceed to the next step.

 Reading Comprehensive Exam

-- Test will be administered by a Training Officer
+- The test will be administered by a Training Officer

-- Applicant will be notified upon completion of test if they passed.
+- The applicant will be notified upon completion of the test if they passed.